Lunarcito/sushigirl/README.md

 3. Good sushis vs Evil sushis:

-- Pick all the onigiris : They give you extra points!
+- Pick all nigiris and onigiris : They give you extra points!

+Nigiris :   +200
+Onigiris:   +100

 - Avoid the makis: They make you slow

-- Do not eat wasabis!: They kill you, be careful!
+- Do not eat wasabi: They kill you, be careful!
 You just have 03 lifes.